cupOJoseph/solidity-simple-examples/README.md

-# solidity-practice-challenges
+# solidity pratice
-A list of solidity practice challenges from around the web
+Some things you might find useful

 <br>